adswa/multimatch_gaze/docs/source/multimatch.rst

    multimatch path/to/scanpath_one path/to/scanpath_two

-``multimatch`` needs the screensize of the presentation screen as an input.
+``multimatch`` needs the screensize of the presentation screen in pixel as an input.
 The default is 1280 x 720px.
 If this needs adjustment, use the optional --screensize
 flag:
 - ``--screensize``: in px.
 Specify first x, then y dimension.
 Default: 1280 x